jonathanconway/testmatic/README.md

 Each run has:

+- **One dated folder** containing a Markdown file and any other files you wish to include (screen recordings, outputs, etc.)
 - **One dated Markdown file** containing the date/time, text and links (if any)
-- **One dated folder** containing the above Markdown file and any other files you wish to include (screen recordings, outputs, etc.)

 To create a run, simply run the `run add` command, providing the test name (or title) as the first parameter: